Dhghomon/easy_rust/README.md

-Besides `Args` given by the user in `std::env`, there are also `Vars` which are the system variables.
+Besides `Args` given by the user, available in `std::env::args()`, there are also `Vars` which are the system variables.
 Those are the basic settings for the program that the user didn't type in.
 You can use `std::env::vars()` to see them all as a `(String, String)`.
 There are very many.
 For example:

 ```rust
 fn main() {